Get started with PriceLabs now!

 Blackout dates are used to serve specific purposes:

-While the term originated in the traditional hotel industry and loyalty program context (where certain high-demand dates are excluded from point redemption), blackout dates are also important for you as a host.
+While the term originated in the traditional hotel industry and loyalty program context (where certain high-demand dates are excluded from point redemption), Blackout dates are also important for you as a host, and understanding the blackout date meaning can help you manage your calendar more strategically.

 There are important uses for blackout dates that go beyond simply removing such days from your calendar.
 These dates help you obtain the most income and occupancy possible out of your property.